apache/trafficcontrol/docs/source/api/v2/servers_id.rst

 	|  ID  | The integral, unique identifier of a server |
 	+------+---------------------------------------------+

 :cachegroupId: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server shall belong
 :cdnId:        The integral, unique identifier of the CDN to which the server shall belong
-:configUpdateTime: The last time an update was requested for this server.

-    .. note:: To maintain backwards compatibility, the ``updPending`` boolean flag will trump this value.
-However, it is advised to no longer use the ``upd_pending`` flag and is preferred to use this timestamp instead.

 :domainName:   The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :hostName:     The (short) hostname of the server
 :httpsPort:    An optional port number on which the server listens for incoming HTTPS connections/requests